TypeStrong/typedoc/.github/CONTRIBUTING.md

 Before submitting a pull request, make sure that there are no linting problems (`npm run lint`), all tests pass (`npm test`), and your branch is up to date.
 Its also a good idea to join the TypeDoc [Gitter] room to discuss how best to implement changes.

+If your change is user facing, consider updating `CHANGELOG.md` to describe the change you have made.
+If you don't, the maintainer who merges your pull request will do it for you.

 Please do not change the project version number in a pull request.

 ## Updating Your Branch